LaxmiAade/Customised_Virtual_File_System/README.md

 ## Key Components

 ### 1. Incore Inode Table
-The Inode Table is the heart of the VFS.
+The Inode Table is the heart of the CVFS.
 Every file and directory has one inode entry containing all of its metadata.

 | Field | Description |
 |-------|-------------|